-With a terrible sense of irony, one of the most common time for heaters to fail is when it’s cold outside and you really want a warm home.
+With a terrible sense of irony, one of the most common times for heaters to fail is when it’s cold outside and you really want a warm home.
 If you get your heater serviced regularly and have bought a reliable model,

-hopefully problems can be kept to a minimum.
+hopefully, problems can be kept to a minimum.

 However, even the best heater might have the occasional blip.
-Here’s a look at some of the most common heater problems and how to repair them.

 However, if the smell of burning is particularly acrid and doesn’t resolve, you should switch your heater off and call in a professional right away as it could be something more serious.